-CSC377 CREDITS: 3 PREREQUISITE(S): CSC482

-Machine Learning Utilizing Data Sc ience 🤗

-achine learning classifiers fro rent state today, as well as examine potential applications m scratch using Python, as well as how to select the best decision trees, k-nearest neighbor, and Naïve Bayes.

-CSC382 CREDITS: 3 PREREQUISITE(S): CSC262 OR CSC263 OR CSC275

-Data Structures and Algorithms ç

-This course explores the specification and implement stacks, queues, sequential lists, binary trees, hashes sorting, search, recursion and algorithmic analysis. ation of containers as abstrac t data types.
-Structures covered include strings, vectors, nvestigates algorithm design and evaluation, such as

-CSC409 CREDITS: 3 PREREQUISITE(S): NON
+CSC377 CREDITS: 3 PREREQUISITE(S): CSC482 Machine Learning Utilizing Data Sc ience 🤗 In this course, students will explore the history of machine learning through its current state today, as well as examine potential applications for it in the future.
+Students will learn how to write machine learning classifiers from scratch using Python, as well as how to select the best classified for a given situation.
+Additional topics include artificial neural networks, decision trees, k-nearest neighbor, and Naïve Bayes.
+CSC382 CREDITS: 3 PREREQUISITE(S): CSC262 OR CSC263 OR CSC275 Data Structures and Algorithms op This course explores the specification and implementa stacks, queues, sequential lists, binary trees, hashes sorting, search, recursion and algorithmic analysis. data types.
+Structures covered include strings, vectors, vestigates algorithm design and evaluation, such as CSC409 CREDITS: 3 PREREQUISITE(S): NONE Statistical Models රිලි able to decide which techniques are appropriate for a bing statistical models beginn ementing statistical techniques given question, as well as how ing with classic linear regression.

-Statistical Models දිලිදි

-emphasize formulating, choosing, applying, and imple able to decide which techniques are appropriate for a ementing statistical technique given question, as well as ho ning with classic linear regression.
 Course material will to realize patterns exhibited in data.
-Students will be w to make trade-offs between model complexity, ease of g probability and statistics will be practically applied with

-CSC413 CREDITS: 3 PREREQUISITE(S): CSC38

-Advanced Software Development I දිරි

-are all inclusive for the final project. kage.
-Integration of web, fra meworks, object-oriented design, and database connectivity PREREQUISITE(S): CSC211AND CSC382 AND MAT220

-Data Analytics 🛞

-o include full data mining, data interpretation, predictive tools such as R programming.

-CSC442 CREDITS: 3 PREREQUISITE(S): CSC38

-Secure Coding 🐰

-is mitigating issues in legacy

-CSC444 CREDITS: 3 PRERE QUISITE(S): CSC262 OR CSC263 OR CSC275 OR CSC373

-Deep Learning 🐰

-This course focuses on the fundamentals and basic a programming and deep learning to develop additional skills essential for coding the sing APIs.
-This is a projects- Students will build upon their previously acquired eir own basic neural networks.
-Students will design self- based class where students will develop and apply new

-CSC445 CREDITS: 3 PREREQUISITE(S): CSC211 AND CSC263 AND CSC356

-Advanced Web Programming သို့ လို့

-Introduction to web frameworks, such as Ruby on Rai ls.
-Installation of developmer re architecture patterns such t frameworks.
-Configuration of web server and distributed as Model-View-Controller (MVC).
+Students will be to make trade-offs between model complexity, ease of probability and statistics will be practically applied with CSC413 CREDITS: 3 PREREQUISITE(S): CSC382 Advanced Software Development I රිලි apply requirements gathering, design, version control, testing, object-oriented progra I software development techniques.
+Students will learn to amming, design patterns, and refactoring techniques to neworks, object-oriented design, and database connectivity CSC436 CRED DITS: 3 PREREQUISITE(S): CSC211AND CSC382 AND MAT220 Data Analytics 🞇 include full data mining, data interpretation, predictive pols such as R programming.
+CSC442 CREDITS: 3 PREREQUISITE(S): CSC382 Secure Coding Secure Coding ∞ This course will be founded on the CERT secure coding standards.
+It is designed to teach the practices needed to avoid vulnerabilities that can be exploited.
+This will address new code as well as mitigating issues in legacy code.
+This includes libraries, authentication, and encryption used to accomplish secure code.
+Securing against hijacking, sandboxing, and tools to aid in secure code will be addressed.
+CSC444 CREDITS: 3 PREREG UISITE(S): CSC262 OR CSC263 OR CSC275 OR CSC373 Deep Learning  🗞 This course focuses on the fundamentals and basic application of deep learning.
+Students will build upon their previously acquired programming and deep learning to develop additional skills essential for coding their own basic neural networks.
+Students will design self-learning intelligent systems that learn from big data using APIs.
+This is a projects-based class where students will develop and apply new algorithms to neural networks in applications on real world case studies.
+CSC445 CREDITS: 3 PREREQUISITE(S): CSC211 AND CSC263 AND CSC356 Advanced Web Programming 3 0 00 ls.
+Installation of development re architecture patterns such a frameworks.
+Configuration of web server and distributed s Model-View-Controller (MVC).
 Database-backed web